biocorecrg/vectorQC/README.md

 # ![vectorQC](https://github.com/CRG-CNAG/BioCoreMiscOpen/blob/master/logo/biocore-logo_small.png) vectorQC 0.1

-This pipeline analyzes the result of MIseq sequencing of a collection of vectors.
+This Nextflow pipeline analyzes the result of MIseq sequencing of a collection of vectors.
 The input is a pair of fastq files per sample (vector) and is specified in **params.config** file.
 The default **feature db** file is obtained by the tool PlasMapper (http://wishart.biology.ualberta.ca/PlasMapper/) while the **ReBase** is the database for restriction enzymes (http://rebase.neb.com/rebase/rebase.html).

 Both Docker and singularity files are in https://github.com/biocorecrg/vectorQC_docker repository